yesplease/docs/docs/push-to-kindle/privacy.md

 ## Location of site and data

 Our servers are located in Germany.
-But please be aware that we rely on Amazon's personal documents service to delivery articles to your Kindle account.
+But please be aware that we rely on Amazon's personal documents service to deliver articles to your Kindle account.
 As such, any information you provide to us could be transferred to and stored in the United States.
 By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

 ## Changes & questions